briancain/waypoint-flightlist/waypoint-local/README.md

 ### Server and runner logs

-When your server and runner start with `waypoint-local.sh`, they write their logs to specific txt files (by default, they go to `/tmp`).
+When your server and runner start with `setup-waypoint-local.sh`, they write their logs to specific txt files (by default, they go to `/tmp`).
 You can use tools like `tail` or `multitail` to watch the server and runner logs.